airtop-ai/examples-python/examples/web_agent/How to schedule worker.md

-# How to run automatically the worker script
+# How to schedule the worker script

 In case the site you're acessing requires login, we suggest you hardcode the profile_id in the worker so it runs automatically.
 Just edit this line in worker.py